Agent Skills: USD Editor

 Quick Start

-Use this skill for minimal, text-level USD or USDA edits.
+Use this skill for minimal, text-level USD or USDA edits and command-line USD inspection, conversion, packaging, rendering, and validation.
 Keep the change small and preserve existing composition unless the task explicitly says otherwise.

 If the change is material- or shader-specific for RealityKit, prefer shadergraph-editor.